semgrep/docs/docs/intro/creating.rst

 Important files
 ---------------

 The ``Dockerfile`` is responsible for all of our container's setup and configuration.
-For some analyses you may need to edit it, installing your dependencies to build and run your analysis.
+For some analyzers you may need to edit it, installing dependencies to build and run your analysis.
 To learn more about Dockerfiles in general, see `Docker's tutorial <https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile>`_.

 .. note:: Though it can be tempting to use images like ``node:latest``, most analyzers should be
           deterministic and therefore benefit from pinning their base image to a specific